asmaa-sherif/Vacation-Tracking-System/README.md

 ### Manage Time Use Case

 #### Main Flow
- 1. The employee login to the VTS through the company portal.
+ 1. The employee logs into the VTS through the company portal.
- 2. The VTS shows the employee's current vacation balance and any pervious request.
+ 2. The VTS shows the employee's current vacation balance and any previous requests.
- 3. The employee chooses to create new vacation request.
+ 3. The employee chooses to create a new vacation request.
- 4. The employee selects the type of leave they want to use [Vacation, personal, sick] and selects date on a calender.
+ 4. The employee selects the type of leave they want to use [Vacation, personal, sick] and selects dates on a calendar.
- 5. The employee enters the required details, such as start date, end date, title, short description.
+ 5. The employee enters the required details, such as start date, end date, title, and a short description.
  6. The employee submits the request.
  7. If there are any errors, the system highlights them and asks the employee to fix them.
  8. If the request is correct, it is sent for manager approval.
  9. The employee is returned to the VTS home page.
- 10. an email is immediately sent to authorized manager to approve the employee's request.
+ 10. An email is immediately sent to the authorized manager to approve the employee's request.
- 11. The request status should be update to "Pending".
+ 11. The request status is updated to "Pending."
- 12. The manager reponds to the email by clicking on a link
+ 12. The manager responds to the email by clicking on a link to approve or reject the request.

 #### Alternative Flows
 1. **Withdraw Request**: Remove pending request, notify the manager.